-- Description of Dynamic Function eXchange as implemented in the Vivado® Design Suite - Assumption of familiarity with FPGA design software, particularly Vivado Design Suite - Updates specific to the Vivado Design Suite Release 2020.2.
-This release supports Dynamic Function eXchange for the products listed below: - .
+- Description of Dynamic Function eXchange as implemented in the Vivado® Design Suite - Assumption of familiarity with FPGA design software, particularly Vivado Design Suite - Updates specific to the Vivado Design Suite Release 2021.1.
+This release supports Dynamic Function eXchange for the products listed below.
+For a complete list of supported devices, see List of Supported Devices. - .
 7 series Devices - Nearly all Virtex®-7, Kintex®-7, Artix®-7, and Zynq®-7000 SoC devices.
-Note: Spartan-7 devices, as well as Artix-7A12T and 7A25T, are not supported. - UltraScaleTM Devices - Place and route, as well as bitstream generation is enabled for all production devices.
-Note: Access to the VU440 is not restricted in this release.
-However, expect memory usage to be higher for this device than all others (potentially exceeding 64 MB). - Bitstream generation is disabled by default for ES2 devices, but place and route can still be performed. - .
-UltraScale+ Devices
+Note: Spartan-7 devices, as well as Artix-7 A12T and 7A25T, are not supported. - .
+UltraScaleTM Devices - Place and route, as well as bitstream generation is enabled for all production devices. - Note: Access to the VU440 is not restricted in this release.
+However, expect memory usage to be higher for this device than all others (potentially exceeding 64 MB). - Bitstream generation is disabled by default for ES2 devices, but place and route can still be performed.

-- Place and route, as well as bitstream generation, is enabled for all production devices, including all Zyng UltraScale+ RFSoCs and the Virtex UltraScale+ VU23P. - Place and route is enabled for all Virtex UltraScale+ VU57P devices, but bitstreams are gated by a parameter as device support is still beta. - Place and route is enabled for many engineering silicon (ES1, ES2) versions of UltraScale+ devices.
-Bitstream generation is disabled by default for these devices. - Versal Devices - DFX support for Versal devices is limited early access in this release.
-Please contact your local FAE or support provider to request access.
+- UltraScale+ Devices - Place and route, as well as bitstream generation, is enabled for all production devices, including all Zynq UltraScale+ RFSoCs, the Virtex UltraScale+ VU57P, and the Kintex® UltraScale+TM KU19P. - Place and route is enabled for many engineering silicon (ES1, ES2) versions of UltraScale+ devices.
+Bitstream generation is disabled by default for these devices. - Versal Devices - DFX support for Versal devices is production for three devices in this release: the Versal Al Core VC1902, VC1802, and the Versal Prime VM1802.
+Also the Versal Premium VP1202 is available for ES1 silicon.